mengtang-lab/ReDistill/README.md

 `pip install -r requrements.txt`

-Generally, this code repo is compatible with any pytorch version.
+Generally, this code repo is compatible with pytorch version >= 1.5.

 **If you want to try quantization, please install intel [neural_compressor](https://github.com/intel/neural-compressor) and [intel_extension_for_pytorch](https://github.com/intel/intel-extension-for-pytorch)**